bytecodealliance/cranelift-jit-demo/README.md

 ### Native object files

-Because of the `Module` abstraction, this demo can be adapted to write out an ELF .o file rather than JITing the code to memory with only minor changes, and I've done so in a branch [here](https://github.com/bytecodealliance/simplejit-demo/tree/faerie).
+Because of the `Module` abstraction, this demo can be adapted to write out a Mach-O .o file rather than JITing the code to memory with only minor changes, and I've done so in a branch [here](https://github.com/bytecodealliance/simplejit-demo/tree/faerie).
-This writes a `test.o` file, which on an x86-64 ELF platform you can link with `cc test.o` and it produces an executable that calls the generated functions, including printing "hello world!".
+This writes a `test.o` file, which on an x86-64 Mach-O platform you can link with `cc test.o` and it produces an executable that calls the generated functions, including printing "hello world!".